 Overall score: 4.3

 If you’re just getting into e-commerce and looking to build your very first store, Big Commerce is probably not for you.
 However, Big Commerce is the best solution for the ones who are growing fast and looking to scale their business to the next level of growth.
+You can also get help with Bigcommerce template design from skilled pro's to help you build exactly what you want.

 Overall score: 4.0